StuPro-TOSCAna/TOSCAna/docs/dev/webapp/components.md

 This component shows a table containing all inputs a transformation needs.
 If a user fills one of the text boxes the component is responsible for validating the input.
+Check boxes are not validated, its default value is false.

 ## transformation-view

 ![](img/view_transformation.png)

 This component shows all relevant information about a transformation.
-For each of the transformations phase it shows the state in a corresponding color.
+For each transformations phase it shows the state in a corresponding color.
 Also it creates the run script that automatically downloads the artifact of a transformation and executes the `deploy.sh`.
 The transformation-view also polls for changes in the transformation process and updates the log view it holds.

-Additionally to the log tab the component has also a inputs and outputs tab.
+Additionally to the log tab the component also has an inputs and an outputs tab.
 The inputs tab shows the transformation inputs and the outputs tab shows the outputs that were defined in the service template of the CSAR.

 ## csar-view